jgneff/openjdk/README.md

 * the [home interface](https://snapcraft.io/docs/home-interface) so that JDK tools like the Java compiler can read your Java source files and write Java class files under your home directory, and
 * the [desktop interfaces](https://snapcraft.io/docs/desktop-interfaces) so that the Java launcher can run Java desktop applications.

 Its manifest file, `manifest.yaml`, lets you audit the build.
 The file's `build_url` key links to a page on Launchpad with more details, including the log from the [build machine](https://launchpad.net/builders) where it ran.
-The log file lets you verify that the package was built from source using only the software in [Ubuntu 20.04 LTS](https://cloud-images.ubuntu.com/focal/current/).
+The log file lets you verify that the package was built from source using only the software in [Ubuntu 18.04 LTS](https://cloud-images.ubuntu.com/bionic/current/).

 ### Usage

-The installed package includes the following directories:
+Once installed, the OpenJDK Snap package includes the following directories:

 * `/snap/openjdk/current/jdk` - Java Platform location
 * `/snap/openjdk/current/jdk/docs` - Javadoc API documentation
 * `/snap/openjdk/current/jdk/lib/src.zip` - Source file archive

-You can use the OpenJDK Snap in two ways:
+You can use the package in two ways:

 1. as a set of self-contained programs that include all of their dependencies, or
 2. as the suite of software and documentation forming a complete Java Platform.

 These methods are explained in detail in the two sections that follow.

 The first method should work on any Linux system, but the programs can access only non-hidden files owned by the user in the user's home directory.
-See the Self-contained section below for details.
+See the **Self-contained** section below for details.

-The second method runs with traditional file permissions, but the programs require a system with Linux kernel version 3.2.0 or later and GNU C library version 2.29 or later.
-Those versions of the kernel and C library are found, for example, in Ubuntu 20.04 LTS, Fedora 30, or later releases.
-See the Java Platform section below for details.
+The second method runs with traditional file permissions, but the programs require a system with Linux kernel version 3.2.0 or later and GNU C library version 2.27 or later.
+Those versions of the kernel and C library are found, for example, in Ubuntu 18.04 LTS, Fedora 28, or later releases.
+See the **Java Platform** section below for details.

 #### Self-contained